-The subject property is about 32.55 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
-The applicant is proposing to divide the modify the phase lines and sequence.
+The subject property is about 33 acres in size and zoned RA (Residential Single Agriculture) and RM2 (Multi-Family Residential).
+The applicant is proposing to modify SUB-ADJ21-06MOD1 to allow an additional phase (Phase E) and flexibility in the phase sequence.